 As we work with county, state, and federal partners to support federal workers and contractors under attack from DOGE and the federal administration, we must also strive to be a model employer as a city government and support family-sustaining union employment in our private sector work as well.
 As public and private sector workers feel the brunt of federal cuts and rising costs, Greenbelt should double down on our history of cooperation and uplift and support mutual aid efforts to support working families.

-As a council member, Frankie will introduce a collective bargaining ordinance covering the entire city workforce and work with colleagues on the council to urge the General Assembly pass a universal public sector right to bargain for all public employees in Maryland.
+As a council member, Frankie will introduce a collective bargaining ordinance covering the entire city workforce and work with colleagues on the council to urge the General Assembly to pass a universal public sector right to bargain for all public employees in Maryland.
 Economic development decisions of the city should also take into account the labor relations practices of employers as we seek to bring higher paying employment to Greenbelt.

 Fighting for Quality Housing as a Human Right

 As a renter-majority city, Greenbelt should pass a strong rent control measure capping annual increases to the rate of inflation up to a maximum of 3% to give tenants stability in their housing and keep our city affordable.
-Further, landlords with repeated uncured health or safety violations should not be allowed to raise rents until those violations are resolved.
+Further, landlords with repeated uncured health or safety violations should not be allowed to raise rents until those violations are resolved.Â

 Enhancing Transportation for a Connected City